 A. Only some travel Waterpiks come with carrying cases.
 If the one you intend to purchase doesn’t have one, you may be able to purchase a compatible case made by a third-party manufacturer.
 Better-quality cases are molded and have hard shells with secure zipper closures.

 Do travel Waterpiks have warranties?

-A. Yes, Waterpik warranties all water flosser models.
+A. Yes, Waterpik has warranties for all water flosser models.
 However, the warranties may vary among models.
-Select Waterpiks, for instance, have 3-year limited warranties, whereas others are only one year.
+Select Waterpiks, for instance, have three-year limited warranties, whereas others are only one year.
 For further details regarding the warranty on a Waterpik, refer to its user manual.